HFTrader/HFTrader.github.io/_posts/2018-04-01-sex-sentencing.md

 ---
 layout: post
-title: Sex effects favoring women in sentencing more frequent than race effects favoring whites
+title: Judges favor women more than whites
 category: Feminism
 excerpt:  Sex effects favoring women in sentencing more frequent than race effects favoring whites
 ---